pr-holonet/pr-holonet/README.md

 a RockBLOCK attached and aren't running on a Raspberry Pi, then those parts will just disable themselves.

-We use pycodestyle, pylint, pytest, and setuptools.
+We use pycodestyle, pylint, pytest, setuptools, webpack, and yarn.

 ```
 # Create and activate a virtualenv if you want.